 The Swiss architectural office CCHE manages urban planning, architecture, interior design and design projects from initial conception to end product.
-Its multi-disciplinary team, representing up to ten professions, 240 employees and 13 partners, is spread across 5 offices in Lausanne, Geneva, Nyon, the "Vallée de Joux" and Porto in Portugal, as well as the subsidiary Perspectives Construction.
+Its multi-disciplinary team, representing up to 25 professions, 350 employees and 17 partners, is spread across 7 offices in Lausanne, Geneva, Nyon, the "Vallée de Joux", Zürich and Porto in Portugal, as well as the subsidiary Perspectives Construction.

 We bring under the same roof all the skills of architecture with passionate, dynamic and creative teams in order to offer high quality know-how and global thinking, regardless of the scale of the project.

 Whether it's the renovation of a protected structure with a historical inventory, the development of a large housing estate or the creation of a museum of fine watchmaking, projects signed CCHE are distinguished by a vision that is economic, ecological and social.

 3D images, videos, views with a drone or virtual and augmented reality scenes are all tools that enable them to embody CCHE projects and reveal all their subtlety.

 The collaboration between interior architects and designers allows the development of arrangements and atmospheres in accordance with the activity of a company and its functioning.

 From the object to the graphics, from the custom-made piece to the industrial production, each detail is worked to serve a whole.

 The metal elements of this custom-made façade are bevelled in order to give the building an airy feel and confer it its own identity.